nazariyg/Phred/README.md

 $currTime = Tm::now();
 ```

-The MySQL-like date/time format that you've seen in the previous examples is the default format that, unlike the MySQL format, doesn't omit the time zone, but other formats are available as well:
+The MySQL-like date/time format that you've seen in the previous examples is the default format that, unlike the MySQL format, does not omit the time zone.
+Other formats are available as well:

 ```php
 $time = new Tm(1234567890);